diegue-exe/diegue-exe/README.md

 - 👋 Hello world!
-I’m @diegue-exe
+I’m Diegue!
 - 👀 Since I was a child I've been always wondering how the computers worked and pushed me to start developing my own apps.
 - 🌱 This is just my beginning!
 I’m currently learning Java and Visual Basic
 - 💞️ I’m looking to collaborate on interesting and promising projects.